-A simple and delicious one-pan chicken meal that adds cashews and maple syrup for the crunch and serves in a lettuce wrap for a light and refreshing meal.
+A simple and delicious one-pan chicken meal that adds cashews and maple syrup for the crunch and is served in a lettuce wrap for a light and refreshing meal.

-- Melt the butter in a large skillet and add the chicken (already cut in to bite sized pieces)
+- Melt the butter in a large skillet and add the chicken.

-- Sprinkle with the garlic, salt, pepper, and basil (if using) and saute until chicken is almost completely cooked and is no loner translucent.
+- Sprinkle with the garlic powder, salt, pepper, and basil (if using) and saute until the chicken is almost completely cooked.

 - Add the coconut aminos and continue to stir until the liquid from the coconut aminos starts to evaporate off.

 - Add the maple syrup and continue to stir for another 2-3 minutes or until maple syrup and coconut aminos have cooked down and there is very little liquid left in the pan.